 In The Jungle (1906), Upton Sinclair described the deplorable conditions in the meat processing industry in Chicago.
 Sinclair's exposé was instrumental in passage of the first Food and Drug Act that was instituted in the United States in 1906.
-(Some of the US laws regarding food safety are described in Chapter 11.)
+(Some of the US laws regarding food safety are described in the chapter on food safety.)
 One other development that reflected the public's concern for the environment was creation of the US National Park System in 1916.

 During the second wave of environmental concern, defined approximately from the middle of the 1950s to the 1980s, environmental issues continued to come to the forefront.
-The period witnessed the occurrence of several noteworthy air pollution incidents, including the fatal 1930 incident in the Meuse Valley, Belgium; an air pollution episode that caused numerous deaths in Donora, Pennsylvania, in 1948; and the deadly London fog of 1952.
-(More information on these incidents is presented in Chapter 10.)
+The period witnessed the occurrence of several noteworthy air pollution incidents, including the fatal 1930 incident in the Meuse Valley, Belgium; an air pollution episode that caused numerous deaths in Donora, Pennsylvania, in 1948; and the deadly London fog of 1952.41 (More information on these incidents is presented in the chapter on air quality.)

 Awareness increased regarding the potential health hazards of toxic chemicals.
 In the United States, efforts were made to protect ecologically sensitive areas from toxic hazards and from overdevelopment.
 Additional legislation in the United States modified food and drug laws designed to regulate toxins and the use of additives in food.
-Rachel Carson published Silent Spring, which highlighted the potential dangers of pesticides.
-In 1970, the Environmental Protection Agency (EPA) was founded to address environmental concerns at the federal government level (more information on this topic is presented in Chapter 4).
+Rachel Carson published Silent Spring in 1962, which highlighted the potential dangers of pesticides.
+In 1970, the Environmental Protection Agency (EPA) was founded to address environmental concerns at the federal government level (more information on this topic is presented in the chapter on environmental policy and regulation).